cgaueb/light_probe_placement/README.md

 # Illumination-driven Light Probe Placement

 ## Overview
-This repository contains the source code of a prototype implementation of for *[Eurographics 2021 Poster: Illumination-driven Light Probe Placement](https://diglib.eg.org/handle/10.2312/egp20211026)*, in the form of a Unity component.
+This repository contains the source code of a prototype implementation of the *[Eurographics 2021 Poster: Illumination-driven Light Probe Placement](https://diglib.eg.org/handle/10.2312/egp20211026)*, in the form of a Unity component.
+Some test scenes are also included.
+However, the source code can be simply added and used in a Unity project without the additional content in this repository.

 Some helpful/quick links are:
 - [Author version](https://kostasvardis.com/files/research/Illumination-driven%20Light%20Probe%20Placement%20-%20Author%20version.pdf) of the paper
 - YouTube [short video presentation](https://www.youtube.com/watch?v=n3ACAjlhgJQ) (3 min)
 - Direct link to the [source code](Light%20Probes/Assets/Scripts) of the Unity component.
-- The important source code parts are in the *DecimateLightProbes* function in the [LumiProbesScript.cs](Light%20Probes/Assets/Scripts/LumiProbes/LumiProbesScript.cs) file.
+- The important parts are located in the *DecimateLightProbes* function in the [LumiProbesScript.cs](Light%20Probes/Assets/Scripts/LumiProbes/LumiProbesScript.cs) file.

 ### Table of Contents